TheWorldAvatar/viz/README.md

 Information on the source code and its architecture can be found in the [code](./code/) directory.
 Briefly, the TWA Visualisation Platform takes the form of a [Next.js](https://nextjs.org/) application written using [TypeScript](https://www.typescriptlang.org/), utilising both client and server-side code.

-The reccommended way to develop viz is to work in the devcontainer configured in this repo.
-This requires Docker installed on your machine as well as the Dev Containers VScode extension.
+The recommended way to develop viz is to work in the `devcontainer` configured in this repo.
+This requires Docker installed on your machine as well as the `Dev Containers VScode` extension.

-Simply clone this repository, then run the command pallete (`ctrl / cmd + shift + P`) and run `Dev Containers: Reopen in Container`.
+1) Simply clone this repository, then run `VSCode`'s Command Palette (`ctrl / cmd + shift + P`) and run `Dev Containers: Reopen in Container`.

-Create an `.env.local` file in the code directory to configure app environment variables such as keycloak and mapbox integration
+2) Within the running container, create an `.env.local` file in the `./code` directory to configure app environment variables such as keycloak and mapbox integration

 - `MAPBOX_USERNAME` environment variable
 - `MAPBOX_API_KEY` environment variable
+- `KEYCLOAK` optional environment variable to set up an authorisation server if required; See [authorisation server](#4-authorisation) for more details

-Set up the custom [configuration files](./doc/config.md) in the `code/public` directory.
+3) Within the running container, set up the custom [configuration files](./doc/config.md) in the `code/public` directory.
 Create the `public` directory if it is not there.
-Sample configuration files can be found at the [example](./example/) directory.
+Sample configuration files can be found at the [example](./code/public/) directory.

-See [authorisation server](#4-authorisation) and update the relevant environment variables at `.env.local` if required.

-`node_modules` should have been installed on creation of the devcontainer in a persistent pnpm store.
+4) `node_modules` should have been installed on creation of the devcontainer in a persistent pnpm store.
+If the installation is unsuccessful, users may interrupt the process, and run `cd ./code; pnpm install` in the terminal directly

-Once development variables have been set up, run `pnpm dev` in from the code directory.
+5) Once installed, run `pnpm dev` from the `code` directory to set up the app server.
 Alternatively, go to the debug tab on VSCode to run in debug mode.

 ## 3. Production